 Discarded fishing gear kills thousands of animals

 Speaking of fishing nets: according to National Geographic, almost 50% of the Great Pacific Garbage Patch is made up of plastic fishing nets that are discarded by fishing boats.
-Globally, about 20% of ocean plastic pollution is from “boats and other marine sources”.
-This is an observation that the makers of Seaspiracy failed to note, choosing the more hefty number instead).
+(Globally, about 20% of ocean plastic pollution is from “boats and other marine sources”.
+Unfortunately, the makers of Seaspiracy failed to note this, choosing the more hefty number instead.)
 While these so-called plastic nets make up a smaller percentage of global ocean pollution than plastic from land sources, they’re still a tragic problem.
 After they’re tossed overboard, they entangle marine mammals such as seals, who then drown – a phenomenon known as ghost fishing (hence the term “ghost nets”).

 If you really want to make a dent in ocean plastic pollution, skipping plastic straws is not enough.
 You should skip the sushi, too.
 Organisations like Oceana, Greenpeace and WWF will continue to shout about straws being the problem, probably because they don’t want to damage the fishing industry (if they’re receiving funding from ties to the industry).
 They’re less likely to highlight the truth if it means they’ll lose out financially.